 The application forms for submissions to all review bodies can all be completed through the Integrated Research Application System (IRAS).
 This national on-line system captures all the necessary information for the relevant approvals.
-It replaced previous forms such as the NRES form and COREC form.
+It replaced previous forms such as the National Research Ethics Service (NRES) form and Central Office for Research Ethics Committees (COREC) form.

 The key IRAS forms are:

 - Research Ethics Committees application form